 NoMAD and Certificates from Active Directory

-NoMAD can use the Kerberos ticket of a user to connect to a Windows Web Certificate Authority and get a certificate for that user.
-This method works well, but does come with a few ideas that you should keep in mind.
+NoMAD can use a user’s Kerberos ticket to connect to a Windows Web Certificate Authority and obtain a certificate for that user.
+This method works well, but does come with a few caveats that you should keep in mind:

 - If you’re bound to AD, you’re probably better off using a profile via MDM or other management tool to get a user and/or machine certificate.
 Apple has put a lot of work into making this pretty seamless.
 The primary use of NoMAD in this case is for unbound machines, although the process will work well either way.

 - This method requires a Windows CA to have web enrollment turned on.
 This is a standard feature of Windows Server, but it’s not always turned on.
-The web enrollment also needs to be set to allow for Kerberos authentication, or Windows Authentication in Windows parlance.
+The web enrollment also needs to be set to allow for either Kerberos authentication or Windows Authentication in Windows parlance.

-To have NoMAD get a certificate you need to set the DNS name of the Web CA and the Certificate Template to use in NoMAD’s preferences.
-The DNS name is just the name, do not include http/https or any trailing path, e.g. dc1.nomad.test not https://dc1.nomad.test/certsrv.
+To have NoMAD get a certificate, you need to set the DNS name of the Web CA and the Certificate Template to use in NoMAD’s preferences.
+The DNS name is just the name; do not include http/https or any trailing path, e.g.

-With these two options set a new “Get Certificate” menu will show in the NoMAD menu if a user is signed into AD.
-Selecting this item will cause a CSR to be generated locally and sent to the Web CA. Assuming everything is in order, the CA will sign the CSR and send that back to the Mac.
+With these two options set, a new “Get Certificate” menu will show in the NoMAD menu, if a user is signed into AD.
+Selecting this item will cause a CSR to be generated locally and sent to the Web CA. Assuming that everything is in order, the CA will sign the CSR and send that back to the Mac.
 NoMAD will then add the signed certificate to the private key in the user’s keychain.

-Additional options, check our page on Preferences for more information on how to automatically get a certificate and automatically renew a certificate.
-Plus how to ensure the private key is set as non-exportable.
+Check our page on Preferences for more information on how to automatically get a certificate, how to automatically renew a certificate, and how to ensure that the private key is set as non-exportable.

 Some items of note here: